karthikindia/spreed-bigbluebutton/README.md

 4. Then activate it through the apps management. :tada:
 5. To build the docs locally, install mkdocs locally: `apt install mkdocs mkdocs-bootstrap`

-We are also available on [our public Talk team conversation](https://cloud.nextcloud.com/call/c7fz9qpr), if you want to join the discussion.

 ### API documentation

 The API documentation is available at https://nextcloud-talk.readthedocs.io/en/latest/

-### Milestones and Branches

-#### Branches

-In the Talk app we have one branch per Nextcloud server version. stable* branches of the app should always work with the same branch of the Nextcloud server.
-This is only off close to releases of the server, to allow easier finishing of features, so we don't have to backport them.

-#### Milestones

-* 5.0.0 - **Numeric** milestones are settled and waiting for their release or some final polishing
-* 💙 Next Minor (15) - The **next minor** milestone is for issues/PR that go into the next Dot-Release for the given Nextcloud version (in the example 15 - e.g. 5.0.1)
-* 💚 Next Major - The **next major** milestone is for issues/PR that go into the next feature release for the new Major Nextcloud version (as there are Minors for 15, this would be 16)
-* 💛 Following Major - The **following major** milestone is for issues/PR that should be worked towards/on but didn't make it into the next major due to timing constraints
-* 💔 Backlog - The **backlog** milestone is assigned to all remaining issues

-You can always pick a task of any of the milestones and we will help you to get it into the assigned milestone or also an earlier one if time permits.
-It's just a matter of having an overview and better visibility what we think should be worked on, but it's not exclusive.

-### Useful tricks for testing

-* Disable camera until reboot: `sudo modprobe -r uvcvideo`
-* Re-enable camera: `sudo modprobe uvcvideo`
-* Send fake-stream (audio and video) in firefox:
-  1. Open `about:config`
-  2. Search for `fake`
-  3. Toggle `media.navigator.streams.fake` to **true**

-## Contribution Guidelines

-For more information please see the [guidelines for contributing](https://github.com/nextcloud/spreed/blob/master/.github/contributing.md) to this repository.